-- Lets to those who were already tenants in one of the landlord's properties, who applied through one of the landlord's housing lists (this covers all lists, for example, waiting/transfer lists) or common housing registers.

-- Lets to people who were assessed by the LA as statutory homeless and to whom the LA has a duty to provide permanent housing.

-- Housing list applicants.
+- Lets to those who were already tenants in one of the landlord's properties, who applied through one of the landlord's housing lists (this covers all lists, for example, waiting/transfer lists) or common housing registers. - Lets to people who were assessed by the LA as statutory homeless and to whom the LA has a duty to provide permanent housing. - Housing list applicants.
 This is lets to people on who were on the landlord's housing list or common housing register who were not existing tenants.

-Section 5 referrals or LA nominations must be excluded.

-- Local authority nominations,

-with the exception of those

-assessed by the LA as

-statutory homeless to whom it

-has a duty to provide

-permanent accommodation.
-It

-may include those whom the
+Section 5 referrals or LA nominations must be excluded. - Local authority nominations, with the exception of those assessed by the LA as statutory homeless to whom it has a duty to provide permanent accommodation.
+It may include those whom the

-LA has assessed as homeless

-but to whom it has no duty to

-secure permanent

-accommodation.

-Other lets, include lets made which are not covered by the above (e.g. referrals from other agencies or groups).
+- LA has assessed as homeless but to whom it has no duty to secure permanent accommodation. - Other lets, include lets made which are not covered by the above (e.g. referrals from other agencies or groups).
+Ukrainian refugees given a SST or SSST should be included unless one of the other sources are applicable.